-We have audited the accompanying Financial Statements of TRAVEL MATE INDIA PRIVATE LIMITED ("the Company"), which comprise the Balance sheet as at March 31, 2022, the Statement of Profit and Loss, (including the Statement of Other Comprehensive Income) the Statement of changes in Equity and the Statement of Cash Flow for the year then ended on that date, and a summary of significant accounting policies and other explanatory information (hereinafter referred to as the "Financial Statements").
+We have audited the accompanying Financial Statements of TRAVEL MATE INDIA LIMITED (Formerly known as Travel Mate India Private Limited) ("the Company"), which comprise the Balance sheet as at March 31, 2023, the Statement of Profit and Loss, (including the Statement of Other Comprehensive Income/Loss) the Statement of changes in Equity and the Statement of Cash Flow for the year then ended on that date, and a summary of significant accounting policies and other explanatory information (hereinafter referred to as the "Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2022, its loss, including other comprehensive income, change in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, its loss, including other comprehensive income/loss, change in equity and its cash flows for the year ended on that date.